Sorry, you need to enable JavaScript to visit this website.

 Paternity leave

-If a child is about to be born in the family or has already been born, the father has the right to use 30 working days of paternity leave, and for this period we pay the paternity benefit.
+If a child is about to be born into the family or has already been born, the father has the right to use 30 working days of paternity leave, and we pay the father's parental benefit for this period.

 read more